kateBea/kaTe-Engine/README.md

 # kaTe-Engine
-Simple engine written in moder C++
+This is a simple engine written in modern C++.
+For now and quite some time it will use OpenGL as its main rendering API, but the end goal is to integrate Vulkan.

 ![kaTe Engine](assets/image/img3.png)